 - If asked to create database ‘default’, click Yes.

 At this point you have a running native app.
 To view your app on a mobile device, however, you need to download the Make It Native app.

 3.2 Downloading and Installing the Make It Native App

 3.2.1 Downloading for Android

-To view your app on an Android device (or emulator), you must download and install the Make It Native app from Google Play:
+To view your app on an Android device (or emulator), you must download and install the Make It Native app from the Google Play store:

 3.2.2 Downloading for iOS

-To view your app on a iOS device, you currently need to use TestFlight to install the Make It Native app from the Apple App Store:
+To view your app on a iOS device, you must download and install the Make It Native app from the Apple App Store: